Last updated on October 29, 2022

 48 + 65 + 24 + 30 = 167

-Obviously, at the start, the same count applies for the white checkers.
+Obviously, at the start, the same count applies to the white checkers.

 Looking at the white checkers: